soonick/ncona-code-samples/searching-related-documents-with-elasticsearch/README.md

   'https://localhost:9200/restaurants-nested/_search?pretty'
 ```

-But this time, we can use the following match and it won't return any results:
+But this time, we can use the following and it won't return any results:

 ```bash
 curl --cacert http_ca.crt -u elastic:$ES_PASS \